vue-vine/vue-vine/packages/docs/src/specification/props.md

 This is a macro for defining a single component prop. it's inspired from [Vue Macros](https://vue-macros.sxzz.moe/macros/define-prop.html), but with some differences:

 - You must give a type argument to specify the type of the prop, or you must provide a default value.
-- If you want to define an optional prop, please use `vineProp.optional`.
+- If you want to define an optional prop, please use `vineProp.optional`, if you define with `vineProp.withDefault`, it will also be treated as optional.

 ```vue-vine
 const foo = vineProp.optional<string>()